lramsey/scikit-node/README.md

 ## <a name='halp' href='#'/> Helper Methods

 On top of the skLearn method, there are also several helper methods which make using the module easier.
 Using the helper methods, one would not need to put parameters in for the module and estimator, but instead would just need to choose the correct method for a desired estimator.
 The helper method calls the skLearn method, passing in the desired module and estimator for you.
+Some of the helper methods may not work if you have a scikit-learn version of 0.14 or earlier, as version 0.15 has some new methods that earlier versions lacked.

 All these helper methods expect the same kind of arguments.
 One example of such a helper method is the randomForestClassifier method.